-Relieves SDR team from burden of manual data entry on enterprise self-service contracts in Salesforce CPQ
+Relieves manual data entry on enterprise self-service contracts in Salesforce CPQ

 Provides opportunities for future ERP improvements for Netsuite

-To tackle this issue, Udemy looked for integration solutions to flow important contract data between Stripe and Salesforce.
-Udemy’s initial search turned up alternatives that ultimately didn’t work for the education leader.
-Right off the bat, Salesforce’s own built-in Process Builder tool wasn’t robust enough to handle the cross-application processes the company needed.
+To optimize the workflow, Udemy looked for integration solutions to connect contract information between Stripe and Salesforce.
+Udemy’s initial search turned up alternatives that ultimately didn’t work for the education leader for a variety of reasons.

-Finally, Udemy discovered the Tray Platform, a SOC2-certified solution that offered all the integration and automation functionality the company needed, with an easy-to-use visual editor that would let Udemy’s team build whatever processes they wanted themselves, without the need for expensive development resources.
+Finally, Udemy discovered the Tray Platform, a SOC2-certified solution that offered all the integration and automation functionality the company needed, with an easy-to-use visual editor that would let Udemy’s team build whatever processes they wanted, without the need for expensive development resources.

-Partnering with Tray’s customer success team, Passanisi was able to get a working prototype of a workflow that incorporated Stripe and Salesforce CPQ up and running within a few hours.
+Partnering with Tray’s customer success team, the Udemy team was able to get a working prototype of a workflow between Stripe and Salesforce CPQ within only a few hours.

 The Tray Platform is built on serverless, API-first architecture that connects to the deepest levels of cloud-based applications like Stripe and Salesforce.
-Using the platform, Passanisi and his team were able to integrate Stripe’s payment processing features to Salesforce and Salesforce CPQ to connect initial credit card swipes to the rest of its account infrastructure.
-Udemy has a highly customized instance of Salesforce that integrates Salesforce CPQ for pricing and contract processing, but using the Tray Platform, the company was able to connect payment data to contract information to Salesforce account listings, even directly incorporating contact info updates within Salesforce CPQ.
+Using the platform, the Udemy team was able to integrate Stripe’s payment processing features to Salesforce and Salesforce CPQ to connect initial credit card swipes to the rest of its account infrastructure.
+Udemy has a highly customized instance of Salesforce that integrates Salesforce CPQ for pricing and contract processing.
+By using the Tray Platform, the company was also able to connect payment data to contract information to Salesforce account listings, even directly incorporating contact info updates within Salesforce CPQ.

-With successful Stripe-to-Salesforce-CPQ integration for enterprise contracts in place, Passanisi’s team members saw direct improvements to their daily work, as well as to the company’s bottom line.
-Previously, the company had compensated its SDR team for taking on the arduous work of entering enterprise contact info manually, but this clearly wasn’t a good use of either the company’s resources or its team’s time.
+With successful Stripe-to-Salesforce-CPQ integration for self-serve enterprise contracts in place, the Udemy team saw direct improvements to their daily work, as well as to the company’s bottom line.
+Previously, the company was entering enterprise contact info manually which clearly wasn’t a good use of their resources.